 ”The motive for DRM schemes is to increase profits for those who impose them, but their profit is a side issue when millions of people’s freedom is at stake; desire for profit, though not wrong in itself, cannot justify denying the public control over its technology.
 Defending freedom means thwarting DRM.”

-— Richard Stallman, President of the Free Software Foundation
+— Richard Stallman, founder of the Free Software Foundation

 Defective by Design has been protesting against DRM since 2006, and we've have had major success in the area of music.
 All major record labels have given up trying to enforce DRM schemes on music, but DRM is becoming a stronger force in ebooks, videos, and gaming.
 If we want to end this exploitative and anticompetitive practice, we must do something.
 Click here to take action.